atelico/metaflow-tools/gcp/terraform/README.md

 There are three stages to the creation of the Metaflow stack:

 1. Enabling GCP APIs (e.g. Compute Enginer API, Network API, ...)
 2. Provisioning the Infrastructure: This instructs GCP to create the infrastructure components specified by terraform.
 3. Deplying various Metaflow services to the GKE Cluster: Several micro services keep metaflow running (e.g. collecting metadata).
 This step initializes them on our newly provisioned GKE.

+---

-1. Enable GCP APIs
+1. __Enable GCP APIs__

 	`$ terraform apply -target=module.apis -var-file=FILE.tfvars`